ereOn/crabwatch/README.md

 This repository is organized in different sections.
 Here is an overview of the
 layout:

+- The [Chapters](./chapters/) folder contains the main content of the project.
+  This is likely where you want to start.
 - The [Resources](./resources/) folder contains interesting resources that helped me while designing and researching everything.
 Check it out if you ever need to dig deeper than what I've done on some aspects!